tsatria03/CookyCraze/docks/readme.txt

 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Cookie flipper.
 Unlocked at rank 20.
+Beginner.
+Simple yes/no mechanic with a coin flip, very little strategy involved.
 Flip a cookie or a penny to trigger a random event that can boost or reduce your stats.

 When you open the flipper, the first thing you see is a type selector.
 Choose cookie to flip a cookie, or penny to flip a penny.
 Flipping is free either way — you get your cookie or penny back once it lands.
 The flip button updates its label to match whichever type is currently selected.